 If you’re looking for the city’s warmest and sunniest weather, you’ll find that summer is the best time of year to visit Seattle.
 Just keep in mind that many other people seek out these sunny days to best take advantage of outdoor activities – making these months Seattle’s high season.
 The average summer temperature is a high of 71℉ (22℃) and low of 54℉ (12℃) with a monthly average of 1 inch of rainfall.

-Is Paris safe?
+Is Seattle safe?

 Having said that, you should NEVER travel without proper travel insurance.
 We’ve tested all of the best travel insurance providers, and World Nomads is our favorite!
-Fill out the form below to get a quote for your trip to Paris so you can keep yourself (and your belongings!) covered and safe 🙂
+Fill out the form below to get a quote for your trip to Seattle so you can keep yourself (and your belongings!) covered and safe 🙂

 What months are the best time to visit Seattle?

 Most people find that the July and August months are the best time to visit Seattle, which also happens to be Seattle’s warmest and driest.
 The hottest month of the year is August, at an average 76℉ (24℃) and less than 1 inch of rain.